skioo/django-tombstones/README.md

 * Python: 3.4 and over
 * Django: 1.8 or 1.10 and over
-* django.contrib.contenttypes

 Usage
 -----

-Add tombstones to your `INSTALLED_APPS`, together with the required contenttypes app (most likely already an installed app):
+Add tombstones to your `INSTALLED_APPS`, together with the contenttypes app  that comes with django (it's most likely already an installed app):

     INSTALLED_APPS = (
     ...